satyanarayansaiprasad/ProteinPlanet/FIRESTORE_RULES_UPDATE.md

 - ✅ Only admins can add/edit/delete categories

 ### **Products Collection:**
-- ✅ All authenticated users can read products
+- ✅ Anyone can read products (public access)
-- ✅ Only admins can add/delete products
+- ✅ Authenticated users can add/delete/update products
+- ✅ Allows product editing and stock refills

+### **Stock History Collection:**
+- ✅ Authenticated users can read stock history
-- ✅ Admins can update all product fields
+- ✅ Authenticated users can create refill records
-- ✅ Staff can update only quantity fields (for sales)
+- ✅ Only admins can update/delete history
+- ✅ Complete audit trail of inventory purchases

 ### **Sales Collection:**
 - ✅ All authenticated users can read all sales